fortinetdev/terraform-provider-fortios/website/docs/r/fortios_firewall_accessproxy6.html.markdown

 * `virtual_host` - Virtual host.
 * `url_map_type` - Type of url-map.
 Valid values: `sub-string`, `wildcard`, `regex`.
 * `realservers` - Select the real servers that this Access Proxy will distribute traffic to.
 The structure of `realservers` block is documented below.
+* `application` - SaaS application controlled by this Access Proxy.
+The structure of `application` block is documented below.
 * `persistence` - Configure how to make sure that clients connect to the same server every time they make a request that is part of the same session.
 Valid values: `none`, `http-cookie`.
 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 Valid values: `disable`, `enable`.
 * `http_cookie_domain` - Domain that HTTP cookie persistence should apply to.